What Causes Tsunamis? A Guide to How Tsunamis Form

 Over time, the descending plate creates a slow distortion into the overriding plate.
 These frictional forces can last for years building up energy.

-When there is a rupture at the two stuck plates, it releases a tremendous amount of energy forming an earthquake.
+When there is a rupture between the two stuck plates, it releases a tremendous amount of energy forming an earthquake.

 This causes a sudden displacement in the ocean.
 But the size of the tsunami depends on the depth of the ocean at this location.